marcelmildenberger/graphMatching/readme.md

 | elapsed_align_prep | Duration of preparing the data for alignment (seconds).
 Should be close to 0 unless the *MaxLoad* parameter was set.                  |
 | elapsed_align      | Duration of computing alignment (seconds).                                                                                            |
 | elapsed_mapping    | Time elapsed since the beginning of the embedding stage (seconds).
 This is the actual attack duration, as encoding is done by victim. |

+___

+## Reproduce our Results

+To reproduce the results we reported in our paper, you may simply run

+``python3 benchmark.py``

+This will run all experiments reported in Chapter 6 and save the results in the ``./data`` directory.
+Benchmark results are tab-separated and contain the results of one experiment per row.
+The first row is a header, specifying which values are reported in the respective column.
+Aside from dumps of the config dictionaries, the result files include the following performance metrics:

 The dumps of the config dictionaries are generated dynamically, i.e. the order